Gego: Measuring Infinity

 11.07.2023 - 02.04.2024

-The museum is thankful for the tremendous support and close collaboration provided by the Fundación Gego and its directors, Tomas Gunz and Barbara Gunz, as well as the Foundation’s staff and Board, who generously provided unrestricted access to their collection and archives.
+The museum is thankful to Fundación Gego and its directors, Tomás Gunz and Barbara Gunz, as well as the foundation’s staff and Board, for their tremendous support and collaboration towards this exhibition.

 Curator: Geaninne Gutiérrez-Guimarães